borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 <figure class="center">
   <img src="/assets/images/uncertainties/lie-group-frames-velocities.png"
     alt="Retraction with velocities" />
-    <figcaption>The same formulation can be used to map velocities into increments via retractions/exponential map.</figcaption>
+    <figcaption>The same formulation can be used to map velocities into increments via retractions/exponential map.
+In this case, the time increment $\delta t$ controls the length of the curve that is projected on the manifold.</figcaption>
 </figure>
 <br />

 **We need to be careful about the convention of the retraction/local operation** (yes, more conventions again).
-Having clarity about the definition that every software defines for these operations (even implicitly) is fundamental to make sense of the quantities we put into our estimation problems and the estimates we extract.
+Having clarity about the definition that every software defines for these operations, even implicitly, is fundamental to make sense of the quantities we put into our estimation problems and the estimates we extract.
 For instance, the definition of the $\text{SE(3)}$ retraction we presented, which matches `Pose3` in GTSAM, uses an _orientation-then-translation_ convention, i.e, the 6D tangent vector has orientation in the first 3 coordinates, and translation in the last 3.
 On the other hand, `Pose2` uses _translation-then-orientation_ $(x, y, \theta)$ for [historical reasons](https://github.com/borglab/gtsam/issues/160#issuecomment-562161665). **To ensure that everything is fine, we recommend to always check the retraction/exponential map definition**.

 ## Bringing everything together